deriveitCreator/deriveit/README.md

     - `fonts.tsx`: stores information about the fonts
     - `topicsInfo.tsx`: for the associated information for all the different topics
     - `designInfo.tsx`: for storing the default design number
-    - All the folders in this folder (except for `getArticleContent` and `setCookie`) stores article content.
+    - All the folders in this folder (except for `getArticleContent`, `setCookie` and `sendEmail`) stores article content.
 Article content gets sent to the user (when requested) using the API in `getArticleContent` folder.
     - `setCookie` contains the code for change the cookie for the design number.
+    - `sendEmail` contains the api to email client feedback to me.
     - `sourcesForCitation.tsx`: Stores citation information, more on this later.

 ### [topic], [subTopic] and [article] folders